vishnuprasad3004/FUELFLEX/README.md

 {
-  "estimatedPrice": number, // The calculated price (e.g., 11250) or fallback price "breakdown": string,    // Explanation from the AI or fallback message "currency": "INR"
+  "estimatedPrice": number, // The calculated price (e.g., 11250) or fallback price "breakdown": string,    // Explanation from the AI or fallback message "currency": "INR",
-}
+  "distanceKm": number,   // Calculated distance in kilometers "travelTimeHours": number // Calculated travel time in hours }
 ```
-*Note: If the AI fails, the endpoint will return a price calculated using a fallback rate (`150 INR/km`) and the `breakdown` will indicate this.*
+*Note: If the AI or Distance Matrix API fails, the endpoint may return a price calculated using a fallback rate (`150 INR/km`) and the `breakdown` will indicate this.*

 **Error Responses:**

 *   **Status 400 Bad Request:** If the request body is missing required fields or has invalid data types.
-The response body will contain details about the validation errors.
     ```json
     {
       "error": "Invalid request body",
       "details": [ ... validation errors ... ]
     }
     ```
 *   **Status 500 Internal Server Error:** If there's an issue on the server side (e.g., AI model error, failure to fetch necessary data, invalid API key).
-The response body might contain more details.
     ```json
     {
       "error": "Price estimation failed", // Or "Internal Server Error"